google/zetasql/docs/aggregate-dp-functions.md

 contribution_bounds_per_row => (lower_bound,upper_bound)
 ```

-Use the contribution bounds named argument to [explicitly clamp][dp-exp-clamp]
+Use the contribution bounds named argument to explicitly clamp
 values per group or per row between a lower and upper bound in a
 `DIFFERENTIAL_PRIVACY` clause.